 What did you feel was the greatest benefit to both faculty and students after transitioning to this new framework?

 Students definitely develop critical thinking skills much sooner.
 With content saturation, there was such a focus on Bloom’s Taxonomy and “right now they have to do knowledge, and then they will do application-style learning, and then they will do this.”
 However, if you’re teaching in a true concept-based curriculum, you’re incorporating many levels of Bloom’s Taxonomy within each concept and within each learning activity.
 If you do it effectively, their critical thinking skills develop a lot earlier so that when they graduate they are much more refined.

 Do you think this has worked for your students?
 Do they have a better grasp of nursing practice?

 Absolutely.
 We are seeing a lot of good things and getting a lot of good feedback from our clinical partners.

 What are some specific successes you’ve encountered with the new curriculum?

 Personally, I feel like I have a lot more time to meet with students one-on-one in my office because I’m not constantly prepping lectures and reviewing content.
 I know Clarkson College as a whole saw an increase in board rates.
 The last time I was aware of it, they were at a 92-94% pass rate, which is above national average and one of the highest in Nebraska.

 Last parting words of advice?

 Faculty need to be flexible, be adaptable, be objective.
 It’s very easy for educators to get very passionate about what they teach and be almost territorial about it.
-You have to let that go because when you’re teaching concept-based, everyone is teaching some aspect of each concept.
-If it’s done effectively, it becomes ‘what are you going to teach, and where can I pick up where you left off and build on it, and where can I lay a foundation for the next semester.’
+You have to let that go because when you’re teaching in a concept-based curriculum, everyone is teaching some aspect of each concept.
+If it’s done effectively, it becomes “what are you going to teach, and where can I pick up where you left off and build on it, and where can I lay a foundation for the next semester.”